-5 Lessons You Can Learn From 1,000+ Bloggers to Improve Content
+5 Blogging Tips to Help Boost Your Content Now

 With so much time invested in a piece of content, it’s easy to hit the publish button and kick back in your chair.

-You did it, right?
-Sort of.
-But not really.
 Content doesn’t just stay evergreen because you want it to.

 Sure, planning in advance for more evergreen topics can help, but even still, nothing in digital marketing stays the same for long.

-Once you hit publish, your work is only 75 percent of the way done.
+Once you hit publish, your work is only 75% of the way done.
 Posts can become outdated in just weeks.

-Check out Brian Dean’s Skyscraper 2.0 where a single post of his went from #1 on SERPs to middle of the second page.

-Why?
-He went on cruise control.
-And sadly, most people do this.
-I do too.
-Guilty!

-According to the Blogging Statistics and Trends survey, 62 percent of content marketers aren’t updating their content after hitting that shiny, instantly gratifying publish button.
+According to the Blogging Statistics and Trends survey, over 33% of content marketers aren’t updating their content after hitting that shiny, instantly gratifying publish button.

-Yet those who do update old content are “twice as likely to report strong results.”
+Yet those who do update old content are “2x more likely to report success.”

 Updating content gives you the opportunity to grab low-hanging fruit and overtake posts above you if you fall behind, or ensure that competitors can’t do it to you.

-Start by looking at your analytics for given posts.
 What rankings and traffic did you have when your post was at its peak?

-Has traffic flatlined?
 Check to see if rankings have changed over time:

 If they have, it’s time to update your post to fit searcher expectations.